Is future fractional? Everythings getting tokenized

 Real-Life example: Real Estate

-With tokenization, a property can be split into numerous tokens.
+Traditionally, buying property requires a hefty down payment, a complicated legal process, and often a lot of waiting around.
+With RWA, a property can be split into numerous tokens.
 Investors can purchase these tokens, thus owning a fraction of the property.
 This can significantly lower the barrier to entry for property investment.

 Challenges and considerations